 This paragraph has been supplied by J.P.
 Morgan Securities LLC: J.P.
-Morgan Securities LLC ("JPMS"), one of the Underwriters of the 2021 Series E Bonds and one of the Remarketing Agents of the 2008-2018 Consolidated Series Bonds, has entered into negotiated dealer agreements (each, a "Dealer

-Agreement") with each of Charles Schwab & Co., Inc. ("CS&Co.") and LPL Financial LLC ("LPL") for the retail distribution of certain securities offerings at the original issue prices.
-Pursuant to each Dealer Agreement, each of CS&Co. and LPL may purchase 2021 Series E Bonds and 2008-2018 Consolidated Series Bonds from JPMS at the original issue price less a negotiated portion of the selling concession applicable to any 2021 Series E Bonds and 2008-2018 Consolidated Series Bonds that such firm sells.
+Morgan Securities LLC ("JPMS"), one of the Underwriters of the 2021 Series G Bonds, has entered into negotiated dealer agreements (each, a "Dealer Agreement") with each of Charles Schwab & Co., Inc. ("CS&Co.") and LPL Financial LLC ("LPL") for the retail distribution of certain securities offerings at the original issue prices.
+Pursuant to each Dealer Agreement, each of CS&Co. and LPL may purchase 2021 Series G Bonds from JPMS at the original issue price less a negotiated portion of the selling concession applicable to any 2021 Series G Bonds that such firm sells.